(Adapted from an article written by Johanna Ireland and used with permission.)

 5. HSLDA attorneys.
 'U.S. Supreme Court: Parents' Rights Are Fundamental'.
 Website: www.hslda.org.
 Accessed July 12, 2018.

-Johanna Ireland and her husband Wes started homeschooling their first child in Idaho fourteen years ago, and will graduate their youngest of 9 sixteen years from now.
+Johanna Ireland and her husband Wes are homeschoolers from Idaho.
 They follow elections, know their legislators' email addresses, and believe parents are fully qualified to teach their own children without government funding or oversight.
 They endeavor to keep homeschooling free by serving on the board of Homeschool Idaho.